kc-clintone/programming-101/02-bash_basics/what_is_bash_scripting.md

-# 🐚 Lesson: What Is a Bash Script?
+# 🐚 What Is a Bash Script?

 ## 🧠 Learning Objectives: